larry-robotics/elkodon/examples/examples/discovery/README.md

-This will display the static service details of both the event and the publish-subscribe service, giving you a comprehensive view of the active services in your Elkodon application.
+This will display the static service details of both the event and the publish-subscribe service, giving you a comprehensive view of the active services in your Iceoryx2 application.